oroinc/documentation/backend/scopes/index.rst

 Configure Scope Criteria Providers
 ----------------------------------

-To extend a scope with a criterion that may be provided by your bundle:
+To extend a scope with a criterion that your bundle may provide:

 1. Create a class that implements |ScopeCriteriaProviderInterface|, as shown in the following example:

 .. code-block:: php

     class ScopeUserCriteriaProvider implements ScopeCriteriaProviderInterface
     {